Introduction

 Verified Package Publishing

-When publishing packages that contain manifest files, IPM automatically performs comprehensive verification:
+When publishing packages that contain manifest files, IPM automatically performs verification:

 ipm publish --package layer8solutions/hello-world --version 1.0.0 --folder ./build-output